-- Origins of the Article 4 challenges to meeting the deadline; - Methods used to identify areas containing cluster munitions (in accordance with International Mine Action Standards (IMAS); - Existing national demining structures and capacities; - Nature and extent of the progress made to date using terminology and providing information in a manner consistent with IMAS (include a list of all addressed areas, disaggregating areas cancelled by non-technical survey, reduced by technical survey and areas cleared and providing information on the geographic location of each area); - Resources made available to support progress made to date; - Methods and standards used to release suspected areas, incl. quality assurance standards; - Efforts undertaken in the effective exclusion of civilians from suspected areas; - Nature and extent of the remaining challenges, using terminology contained within, and in a manner consistent with IMAS (include a list of all remaining confirmed hazardous areas (CHA) and suspected hazardous areas (SHA), with this list including the estimated size of each area, and information on the geographic location of each area; - Humanitarian, social, economic and environmental implications of the proposed extension: - Institutional, financial, technical, and human means and resources available and/or necessary in order to meet remaining challenges; - Amount of time requested and reasoning behind the amount of time requested;

-- Detailed work plan covering the amount of time requested, with measurable benchmarks, including, but not limited to: - If necessary, what survey activities will take place to determine actual location, size, and other characteristics of suspected areas? - How much area is planned to be released each year of the extension period? (state milestones) - What land release methods and standards will be applied? - What annual costs are projected, including breakdown of costs? - What are the expected sources of funding necessary for implementation of the plan?
-Describe in detail the State's resource mobilization strategy. - What are potential challenges and/or risk factors that may negatively affect the realization of the plan? - Circumstances that may impede the ability of the State Party to destroy all cluster munition remnants located in areas under its jurisdiction or control during the proposed extension; - Any other information relevant to the request for the proposed extension; - Attach supporting documents such as the national strategic plan, National Mine Action Standards (NMAS), Risk Reduction Education plan, etc.
+- Origins of the Article 3 challenge to meeting the deadlines; - Existing national storage and stockpile destruction capacities; - Nature and extent of the progress made to date; - Resources made available to support progress made to date; - Methods and standards used; - Nature and extent of the remaining challenges; - Humanitarian, economic, social, and environmental implications; - Institutional, financial, technical, and human means and resources available and/or necessary in order to meet remaining challenges; - Amount of time requested and reasoning behind the amount of time requested; - Detailed work plan covering the amount of time requested, with measurable benchmarks, including, but not limited to: - How much storage and stockpile destruction is planned for each year of the extension period? - What annual costs are projected, including a breakdown of costs? - What are the expected sources of funding necessary for implementation of the plan? - What are potential challenges and/or risk factors that may negatively affect the realization of the plan? - Circumstances that may impede the ability of the State Party to destroy all stockpiles during the proposed extension; - Any other information relevant to the request for the proposed extension.